googleson78/should-i-build-with-rules_haskell/present/present.md

 rule:
 specifies how to go from input to output

-inputs may be files or outputs from other rules
+inputs may be other targets

 target:
-object that rules return, can be referred to via name
+* file
+* "things" defined by other rules
+* misc stuff

-* - builtin rules can be dynamic
+\* - builtin rules can be dynamic

 ----